gtrdp/masters-thesis-guntur/LogBook/02-october.md

 October #2
 ----------
+- **Wed**
+	- Call Niels.
+		- Explain about machine learning (with 3 features) approach.
+		- Make presentation, that will also be presented on Friday.

 - **Fri**
 	- Meeting with Prof Aiello and Prof Kas.
 		- Prepare the schedule for the next meeting.